libp2p/specs/webrtc/README.md

    https://bugs.chromium.org/p/chromium/issues/detail?id=823036

 5. _A_ establishes the connection to _B_.
-The random string used as a _username_ and _password_ can be used by _B_ to identify the connection, i.e. demultiplex incoming UDP datagrams per incoming connection. _B_ uses the same random string for the username and password in the STUN message from _B_ to _A_.
+The random string used as a _username_ and _password_ in combination with the IP and port of _A_ can be used by _B_ to identify the connection, i.e. demultiplex incoming UDP datagrams per incoming connection. _B_ uses the same random string for the username and password in the STUN message from _B_ to _A_.

 6. _B_ does not know the TLS fingerprint of _A_. _B_ upgrades the incoming connection from _A_ as an _insecure_ connection, learning _A_'s TLS